 While negotiations for a new Base Access Agreement were ongoing, Djiboutian customs officials seized 29 of Global Freight's vehicles as part of a customs enforcement action.
 Id. at ¶ 37.
-On February 26, 2014, [], informed Global Freight that [].
+On February 26, 2014, KBR's Subcontracts Administrator, Alan Faria, informed Global Freight that KBR would return certain equipment to Global Freight and requested that Global Freight make necessary arrangements to collect the equipment.
 Id. at Ex.
 7a.
-On March 9, 2014, [], forwarded Global Freight an email he had received, stating that [].
+On March 9, 2014, KBR's Senior Subcontracts Administrator, Sreepreeth D. Nair, forwarded Global Freight an email he had received, stating that the Djiboutian authorities had called about additional Global Freight vehicles, and requested that Global Freight "make arrangements to receive these vehicles . . . from the camp."
 Id. at Ex.
 7b.
-On April 8, 2014, [] again emailed Global Freight informing it that [].
-Id. at Ex.
-7c.
+On April 8, 2014, Mr. Nair again emailed Global Freight informing it that "the Djiboutian Police ha[d] further summoned KBR and the U.S. Navy for the remaining